vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dhanus ( Archer).
 Sudarśanaṣasthi- A king or ksatriya was to perform this; fast

-on 6th after drawing a mandala with a lotus on the nave of a wheel, establish Sudarśana (discus of Viṣṇu) on the pericarp and the weapons of lokapālas on the petals and the performer's own arms in front and worship with red sandal wood paste, mustard, red lotus, red garments &c. and offer naivedya of food mixed with jaggery and of cakes and fruits and address mantras to Sudarśana for destroying one's enemies, for success in war and for protection of his army; worship of Viṣṇu's bow ( Sārnga), mace &o, and of Garuda (Viṣṇu's vehicle ); king to be placed on throne and a young woman to wave lights before him; the same procedure when an evil omen arises or on the naksatra of one's birth; HV
+on 6th after drawing a mandala with a lotus on the nave of a wheel, establish Sudarśana (discus of Viṣṇu) on the pericarp and the weapons of lokapālas on the petals and the performer's own arms in front and worship with red sandal wood paste, mustard, red lotus, red garments &c. and offer naivedya of food mixed with jaggery and of cakes and fruits and address mantras to Sudarśana for destroying one's enemies, for success in war and for protection of his army; worship of Viṣṇu's bow ( Sārnga), mace &o, and of Garuḍa (Viṣṇu's vehicle ); king to be placed on throne and a young woman to wave lights before him; the same procedure when an evil omen arises or on the naksatra of one's birth; HV

-I. 620-S24 (from Garuda-purāṇa ).
+I. 620-S24 (from Garuḍa-purāṇa ).
 Sudeśajanmārāpti-practically same as Sujanmāvāptivrata; Vi.

 Dh.
 III.
 199. 1-10.
 Sunāmadvādasi-begin on 12th tithi of Mārg.su.; ekabhakta on